ssterling/bukkitgreentext/README.md

 I'm really bad at Java, and I need to know what's going on when I debug my subpar code.

+### Why is the earliest version supported only 1.1?

+I’ve tried everything all the way down to Bukkit API `1.8-R0.1-SNAPSHOT`, and none of the versions have `org.bukkit.event.Event.Priority` available, which is the only way to use `RegisterEvent()` on Bukkit v1.0.0.
+If you can find a workaround, *please* submit a merge request;
+I’d really like to get this working on b1.7.3 in particular.

 ### Some to-do

 * Toggle orangetext separately from greentext